fonsogeorge23/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm
-This is the repo made to track the DSA preparation.
+This is the repo made to track the DSA preparation. <br>
+Author: Fonso George